If you suspect bloat in your dog, get to the vet immediately.

-Summary: Feeding dry kibble alone increases their risk of GDV.
-Simply feeding “raw” is not enough to protect from GDV but adding in real ingredients is protective against GDV.
-The two chief food suspects for bloat in dogs is 1) the presence of more-difficult-to-digest ingredients and 2) the often high calcium carbonate content of dry food.
-Water intake may exasperate the issue.
+Answer: Feeding dry kibble alone increases the risk of bloat in dogs.
+Simply feeding “raw” is not enough to protect from canine bloat but adding in real ingredients is protective against bloat in dogs.
+The two chief food suspects for canine bloat are the presence of more-difficult-to-digest ingredients.

-aghavan et al. (2006) set out to examine this further.
-Using dry dog food label information, they checked if the risk of GDV increases with an increasing amount of soy and cereal ingredients (and a decreasing number of animal-protein ingredients) used in the food.
+Raghavan et al. (2006) set out to examine this further.
+Using dry dog food label information, they checked if the risk of bloat in dogs increased with an increasing amount of soy and cereal ingredients (and a decreasing number of animal-protein ingredients) used in the food.
 They found no effect.

 Unfortunately, the study only tested the first four ingredients, which neglects the use of some of the more fibrous and indigestible ingredients further down the ingredient list such as beet pulp and corn gluten nor was the total plant fibre content assessed.
 The reason for this, they cite, is their need to “balance accuracy, ease, and convenience in data collection with the need to collect data that would be meaningful and informative”.
 I think they missed a beat.

-It seems that, as ever, decreasing the amount of dry food fed to your dog the better they will be.
-An epidemiological study found that Irish setters consuming a single food type were three times more likely to develop GDV than were Irish setters fed a mixture of food types (Elwood 1998).
+It seems that, as ever, decreasing the amount of dry food fed to your dog, the better they will be.
+An epidemiological study found that Irish setters consuming a single food type were three times more likely to develop canine bloat than Irish setters fed a mixture of food types (Elwood 1998).

-Raghavan above did report finding a trend of decreasing risk of GDV with a higher number of protein ingredients of animal origin in dry food but this was not statistically significant (they only used 85 cases in their analysis).
+Raghavan above did report finding a trend of decreasing risk of dog bloating with a higher number of protein ingredients of animal origin in dry food, but this was not statistically significant (they only used 85 cases in their analysis).

-Interestingly, Raghavan did note that dogs fed dry foods containing fat among the first four ingredients had a 170% higher risk of developing bloat.
-This makes sense however their significance threshold of P=0.14 was, in my opinion, far too low to for such a small sample size to make any such leap, particularly considering they stated corn was not a significant risk for GDV when it’s P value was a similar 0.16.
+Interestingly, Raghavan did note that dogs fed dry foods containing fat among the first four ingredients had a 170% higher risk of developing canine bloat.
+This makes sense; however, their significance threshold of P=0.14 was, in my opinion, far too low for such a small sample size to make any such leap, particularly considering they stated corn was not a significant risk for bloat in dogs when its P value was a similar 0.16.

 Still, the (processed) fat bit is interesting.
 Lena Palmer, MD, gastroenterologist, assistant Prof. in Dept. of Med, Loyola University Chicago.